Tomucha/gae-java-proxy/README.md

 Usage
 -----
 Use it to tunnel traffic from one of your App Engine web applications to another.
-It might also help you when migrating from AppEngine to another platform,
+It might also help you when migrating from AppEngine to another platform.
+It will 100% work on stateless API calls.
+Replacing whole website might be tricky, unless your website uses only relative links.

 TODO
 ----